Residential income segregation: A behavioral model of the housing market: Mathematical analysis

-We now look at at three limiting cases in which the conditions \eqref{eq:conditions} may not be satisfied.
-This also gives insights on the causal mechanisms of the model.
+The first condition means that there must be at most as many buyers as sellers; the second conditions states that the market price must be smaller than the income of the buyers.
+We now look at three limiting cases that are interesting in their own right and in which the conditions \eqref{eq:conditions} may or may not be satisfied.
+This also gives insights on the mechanisms of the model.

 \textbf{Attractiveness.} We consider the least attractive locations, in which almost no buyers purchase any property.
 From Eq. \eqref{eq:mathfixedpricealpha}, $\lim_{A(r)/Z \rightarrow 0} P^\star (r) = \nu Y$.
-The reservation prices of the sellers drop to zero because the time on market grows large, so the market price is simply determined by the bargaining parameter $\nu$ and by the reservation price of the buyers $Y$.
+The reservation prices of the sellers drop to zero because the time on market grows to infinity.
+So from Eq. \eqref{eq:marketprice} the market price is simply determined by the bargaining parameter $\nu$ and by the reservation price of the buyers $Y$.
 The conditions \eqref{eq:conditions} are satisfied.

-\textbf{Tightness.} We consider some attractive location in which the number of buyers equals the number of sellers -- in other words the tightness is $q^\star=1$.
+\textbf{Tightness.} We consider some attractive location in which the number of buyers equals the number of sellers -- in other words the demand \textit{tightness} $q^\star=n_b^\star/n_s^\star=1$.
 We have $\lim_{q^\star \rightarrow 1} P^\star(r) = \nu Y / \left( 1 - (1+\mu)(1-\nu) \right)$.
 The expression for the market price simplifies considerably.
-However, it is possible to check that $P^\star(r) \geq Y$, which is inconsistent with the assumptions of the model (sellers cannot bid more than their income $Y$).
+However, it is possible to check that $\nu Y / \left( 1 - (1+\mu)(1-\nu) \right) \geq Y$, which is inconsistent with the assumptions of the model (sellers cannot bid more than their income $Y$).
 This is easily explained in dynamical terms.
 Suppose that at time $t$ the price is $P<Y$.
 The buyers bid $Y$, while the sellers ask $(1+\mu)P$.
 So the price at time $t+1$ is $P'=\nu Y + (1-\nu) (1+\mu)P > P$.
-As the sellers immediately sell their property, their reservation offer price has no time to decrease, so a steady state cannot be reached.
+The sellers immediately sell their property, so their reservation offer price has no time to decrease, therefore a steady state cannot be reached as the market price keeps increasing.